ssk1328/mcmf/README.md

 - Result placement is stored in qap_sol_pg\<x\>.txt files to be read by mcmf solvers later
 - For example for p=2, qap_data_pg2.txt has the data and qap_sol_pg2.txt has the solved location info

-# Generating Routing results
+## Generating Routing results ##

-$ make route
+`$ make route`

+This will do the following
+- Read data flow graph to setup initial data structure for multi commodity solver
+- Formulates this as LP with cost and constraint, solved using Gurobi Optimiser
+- Gurobi solutions are used to generate all possible arc-path using min flow recursive cut
-This will generate resultant bluespec files in /bsv folder for both XY and Arc-Path Routing
+- Generate bsc readable bluespec files in /bsv folder

-Get simulation results
+## Get simulation results ##

 - Uncomment lines for runtime in mcflow and runtime for that run will append in /data/Optimize_Runtimes.txt
 - Run scripts/mcflow_gencongestion.py to get model simulated congestion values for arc-path and XY routing

+## Input for the flow

+- Input data flow graph is specified as the dependency variable in mcflow.py python script, generated for the pg matrix product application

 Shashank Gangrade
 High Performance Computing Lab